nashpitre/nashpitre.github.io/blog/_posts/writing archives and friends.md

+---
+layout: post
 Date: 9/1/16
 Tags: Featured
-Permalink: writing-archives-friends
+permalink: writing-archives-friends

-# Writing, Archives, Friends
+title: Writing, Archives, Friends
+---

 I have so many blog posts that I'm currently working on.
 Can't wait to share them with you.
 I could remember earlier this year, when I had nothing to say.
 I couldn't think of anything to write about on my site.
 I didn't stress over it though, I knew it wasn't my season to say anything.
 But now, that season is definitely over, because words are pouring out of me.
 I feel like everything is finally clicking.
 As a writer, that's the best feeling in the world.